FrancisCMS/FrancisCMS/README.md

 Photos also have a `title` virtual attribute (e.g. `@photo.title`) that will return the first line from the photo's body attribute or `Untitled`.

 Photos are uploaded using [CarrierWave](https://github.com/carrierwaveuploader/carrierwave) and processed with [MiniMagick](https://github.com/minimagick/minimagick) and [ImageMagick](http://www.imagemagick.org/).
-Photos are converted to JPG and [WebP](https://developers.google.com/speed/webp/) and resized with the longest side being no greater than 500px, 750px, and 1000px.
+Photos are converted to JPG and resized with the longest side being no greater than 500px, 750px, and 1000px.

 ## Theming